LooDaHu/ARORA_General_-Introduction/README.md

 As you can see, there are two new files, 0001_initial.py and db.sqlite3.
 	![enter image description here](https://lh3.googleusercontent.com/lIksGDKRFNH-jMQKk02O0J87uAGkRs1XEBNReSGvu6fr2-7cU1WZE1D7coSVRUQvcc6evV9MEK8)

  - You can regard 0001_initial.py as the blueprint of your database.
-And this blueprint is based on the code in your model.py
+And this blueprint is based on the code in your model.pythe database.

  - db.sqlite3 is the brand new database created by the blueprint.
 This single file is a database, which shows the meaning of Lite.
  - We use SQLite3 as our database by default.
 Of course, you can use